henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 ![](/img/blog/Selection_178.png)

-Almost all `Number` properties are gone and the size has been reduced significantly.
+Almost all `Number` properties are gone and the size has been reduced significantly:

 Tile | `14/8717/5683.mvt` | `10/544/355.mvt`
 ---|---|---